MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

    ![Accept InstallationPolicy value.](media/accept-installationpolicy-value75.png "Accept InstallationPolicy value")

-4. Before accessing any of the commands, you have the option to provide your credentials using the following command.
+4. Before accessing any of the commands, you can provide your credentials using the following command.
 These credentials are refreshed for up to ~8 hours before you're required to sign in again to continue using the cmdlets.

     ```powershell
     # This call opens prompt to collect credentials (Microsoft Entra account and password) used by the commands